SDSU Student Grievance Committee Procedures

 9.2 All speakers will be recognized by the Chair before speaking.

-9.3 Any party to the grievance may request a voting member be removed for cause (Code 2.9).
-The individual then becomes an alternate and may remain at the hearing.
+9.3 Any party to the grievance may request a voting member be removed for cause (Code 2.11).
+The request must be brought to the Chair’s attention as the first step in the hearing.
+If approved by the Chair, the individual then becomes an alternate and may remain at the hearing.

 9.4 A brief summary of the case will be presented by the Ombudsman, the Chair, or by someone designated by the Chair.